Waiting for the bus - the Bus that Never Comes

 I place fresh meadow flowers in its basket.

-My cat jumps in and purrs, relaxing with lavender, goldenseal and mint.
+Cat jumps in and purrs, relaxing with lavender, goldenrod and mint.

 The sun peeks through clouds -